humanprotocol/.github/profile/README.md

 ### Challenges
-The best way to get a job on human is to do one of our open source challenges
+The best way to get a job on human is to do one of our open source challenges.
+You can apply for a job at http://hmt.ai/jobs

 ## Fortune and eth-kvstore based challenges
 - https://github.com/humanprotocol/fortune/issues/9